-Whether you’re planning on a short day-trip or a longer bicycle tour, selecting the right cycling socks is important to ensure your feet are as comfortable as possible once you hit the road or trail.
-A well-designed pair of socks that fit appropriately and are suitable for your particular bicycling needs will breathe well while regulating temperature in both hot and cold environments.
-As your day trips become tours, quality cycling socks will protect your feet from blisters and minimize discomfort.
-To help you select the best cycling sock for your particular needs, we’ve provided our top cycling socks recommendations.
-When sorting our cycling socks by rank, we focused primarily on cost, comfort (padding, materials), durability, aesthetic and whether they were manufactured in the US using sustainable practices.
+When ranking our cycling socks choices, we focused primarily on cost, comfort (padding, materials), durability and aesthetics.
+We added extra points for socks that are manufactured in the US using sustainable practices.
 In most cases, higher-end socks rely heavily on Merino wool to help reduce odor and increase warmth and durability.
 When in doubt, focus on the composition of materials and the reputation of the manufacturer.
-Although we’ve pointed you primarily to Amazon and Darn Tough to purchase your cycling socks, you may also want to check out REI’s most recent sock sales since they often offer deals.
-Last we checked, they were offering three socks for the price of four.
+Although we pointed you primarily to Amazon and Darn Tough to purchase your cycling socks, you may also want to check out REI’s most recent sock sales since they often offer deals.
+Last time we checked, REI was offering three socks for the price of four.

 1. DeFeet Woolie Boolie 6-Inch Socks